Frequently Asked Questions

 Don't know where to start exploring?
 Simply go to the dashboard to see your top 10 variants impact curve vs the general population, as well as nutrition, fitness and other relevant information.

-You can always generate your report at a later time by simply re-uploading your raw genetic data (or by using the 23AndMe SSO login).
+You can always generate your report at a later time by simply re-uploading your raw genetic data.
 We do not maintain named accounts or the raw genetic data file in order to protect user anonymity.

 We store a hash of the DNA data so that when a user with the same input DNA data is encountered the hash matches and we can retrieve favorites and other settings for the corresponding hash.
 Basically your DNA signature is your login.
 However if you have selected Erase all data option at logout, all your personal information has been deleted irreversibly.
 You can regenerate your report by uploading your raw genetic data file, but any settings or bookmarked genotypes associated to your data are no longer available.